FriendlyCaptcha/friendly-captcha-wordpress/friendly-captcha/readme.txt

 The Friendly Captcha plugin supports WordPress core and many plugins with forms automatically.

 To use Friendly Captcha, you can create an account at [www.friendlycaptcha.com](https://friendlycaptcha.com/) and create a Site Key and API Key there.
 It is best to copy both keys and save them in a safe place.
 Then go to the Friendly Captcha plugin settings page and enter the created site key and API key.
 Below that, select the forms you want to protect.
-Then save these settings by clicking on the "Save Changes" button at the end of the settings page.
+Finally, save these settings by clicking on the "Save Changes" button at the end of the settings page.

 = You don't support a certain plugin.
 How can I get support for it added? = Open a PR on GitHub [here](https://github.com/FriendlyCaptcha/friendly-captcha-wordpress) or just email the authors of the plugin itself.
 Adding Friendly Captcha support is typically quite a quick task for most plugins.